Canton–Hong Kong strike: Strike

-Government and economy
+Impact

 The British government had to provide a trade loan of 3 million pounds to prevent the economy from collapsing.
 Hong Kong's top two colonial officials, Governor Sir Reginald Stubbs and Colonial Secretary Claud Severn, were replaced in 1925 as a consequence of the crisis, under criticism from James Jamieson, the British Consul General in Canton.
 Jamieson claimed the two were out of touch and out of date, unable to converse in Chinese and were ignorant of the political situation in China.

 An anti-British boycott continued for several more months.
 The economy was paralysed and Hong Kong's total trade fell by 50%, shipping diminished by 40%, and rents decreased by 60%, which lasted until the end of the boycott.

-In literature
+Over 80 unions formed during the strike.

+Legacy

 The Canton–Hong Kong strike plays a prominent part in André Malraux's first novel, The Conquerors (1928).

+In 2025, the Hong Kong Federation of Trade Unions held a centennial event of the strike.